NY Based Cellino & Barnes Dissolution Holds Precedent for Future Cases?

 The legal world set ablaze with the news that two of the most prominent law giants on the east coast are at war.
 The New York Post noted this is not new at all.
 The two fought for over a year up until this point.

 WGRZ has the text of the case.
-Ross Cellino Jr. and Stephen Barnes are known for their easy to remember number and jingle.
-Now, they're known for their knock out, drag out fight.
+Ross Cellino Jr. and Stephen Barnes are known for their easy to remember numbers and jingle.
+Now, they're known for their knock out, drag-out fight.
 The case is in front of the Buffalo, NY Supreme Court.

 What Happens to the Cases?